What is glaucoma?

 - Already have CAG in one eye.footnote 1

-Your baby has a higher risk for congenital glaucoma if:
+Your baby has a higher risk for childhood glaucoma if:

 - The mother has certain viral infections like rubella during pregnancy.

-- The baby has a family history of congenital glaucoma.
+- The baby has a family history of childhood glaucoma.

 If you have open-angle glaucoma, you likely won't have any symptoms.
 You may have vision loss, but you may not notice it until the disease has become very serious.
 Any vision loss is most often at the edges of your vision.